elcajon-tech/addon-tailscale/tailscale/DOCS.md

 Check the following Tailscale guide on how to achieve this:
 <https://tailscale.com/kb/1223/tailscale-funnel/#setup>

+**Note**: _After initial set up it can take up to 10 minutes for the domain to be publicly available.
+You can use the `dig` command (Linux/MacOS) to regulary check if an A-record is already present for your domain (`dig homeassistant.YOUR-TS-DOMAIN.ts.net +short` should return an IP address once the record is published)._

 ### Option: `log_level`

 The `log_level` option controls the level of log output by the addon and can